- Forecast Confidence

 Short-Term Forecast Products (1-7 Days)

-NWS Routine Fire Weather Forecasts - Updated generally twice a day, these narrative forecasts include a discussion of expected weather events, general weather parameters for the forecast zone over the next 48 hours, and an outlook summary for days 3-5.
+NWS Routine Fire Weather Forecasts - Generated twice daily during the area’s main fire season and updated when conditions warrant, these narrative forecasts include a discussion of expected weather events, general weather parameters for the forecast zone over the next 48 hours, and an outlook summary for days 3-5.

 NWS Watches and Warnings - General site provides access point to different products with map emphasizing different watches and warnings.
 Issuance of a warning or watch implies stronger confidence levels in growth conditions between 12-96 hours ahead of an event.